 Indulge on the Safari Explorer, the smallest and most upscale member of our operator’s fleet.
 Built for just 36 passengers, this cruise ship offers an intimate exploration of one of America’s most revered landscapes—Alaska’s Inside Passage.
 We decided on the smaller ship for 2022 after being with just that number of passengers on the larger ship last year … it was SO nice to have this experience with a truly small group — for so many reasons, we feel it’s worth the upgrade.
 Unpack once, and then simply enjoy ample time to explore, kayak, watch birds, and spot whales.
 This is a stunning cruise that can be as active (or not!) as you like.
 You will not forget your time among the fjords and glaciers.

-- Enjoy a peaceful stay aboard the Safari Explorer, a premier 36-passenger ship with bar, hot tub, exercise equipment, and more
+- Enjoy a peaceful stay aboard the Safari Explorer, a premier 36-passenger ship with a bar, hot tub, exercise equipment, and more

 - Experience Alaska’s rich abundance on long summer days, perfect for exploring